The Unrecognized History in Film Noir

 II.
 Bad Spies

 The key undercover activity is by at least one spy who is German or Japanese.
 (Before the US entered WWII, many films did not explicitly refer to the Nazis as the enemy.
-In Blockade, neither side in the Spanish Civil War, the Nationalists nor the Republicans, is named.
+In Blockade, neither side in the Spanish Civil War – the Nationalists (supported by German Nazis and Italian fascists) nor the Republicans – is named.
 Hollywood studios did this to avoid being politically attacked by “isolationists,” as discussed below, and to retain access to the movie market in the Third Reich.9)

 The first female star in both UK and US spy noirs was Madeleine Carroll.
-In Blockade, she and Henry Fonda evade a bombing attack by the unidentified bad side (i.e., fascists) on their unidentified good side (i.e., Spanish Republicans).
+In Blockade, she and Henry Fonda survive a bombing raid by the unidentified enemy (i.e., fascists) on the civilians in a Spanish town.
+The film was released in June 1938, twelve months after Pablo Picasso painted Guernica.

 Bad spies are trained government agents or civilians who are recruited for espionage.
 A bad spy is as likely to be a woman as a man.

 A bad male spy who masquerades as someone else based on physical resemblance is always German, never Japanese.
 He may be a natural double, with a proper accent, like the Prussian who replaces a member of Britain’s elite and, on becoming a high government official, prepares a Nazi invasion of England (Sherlock Holmes and the Voice of Terror).
 Or he may use theatrical artifice, like the stage actor who, with make-up and the ability to mimic another person’s speech, impersonates an English aristocrat in a Nazi scheme to kidnap Winston Churchill (Warn That Man).

 In the UK examples below, the bad spy is a man, and in the US examples the bad spy is a woman.